lukso-network/docs/docs/learn/expert-guides/universal-profile/extend-profile-functionalities.md

 ### Step 4: Call supportsInterface with the InterfaceId

-Finally, you can verify that the extension was successful by calling the supportsInterface function with the dummy interfaceId `0xaabbccdd`.
-The function should return true, indicating that the Universal Profile now supports this interfaceId through the extension.
+Finally, you can verify that the extension was successful by calling the `supportsInterface(..)` function with the dummy interfaceId `0xaabbccdd`.
+The function should return `true`, indicating that the Universal Profile now supports this interfaceId through the extension.

 ```js
 const result =